HandsOnDataViz/book/docs/HandsOnDataViz.md

 GitHub web account, as shown in this [animated GIF](https://handsondataviz.org/images/11-github/desktop-commit-push.gif).
 </p>

-TODO above: update the annotated image and GIF to show commit to main, not master.

 Congratulations!
 You’ve successfully navigated a round-trip journey of code, from your GitHub account to your local computer, and back again to